 - Term lengths are two, three, and four years.
 A council member can be reappointed for another four-year term.
 They must live in Tennessee and must have experience in the sports industry, law enforcement, and/or accounting.
 The TELC is charged with promulgating regulations for the industry, but the council is required to assist it in the process.
 The council is required to meet at least once every quarter.

 - Regulators must submit an annual report to the governor on the sports betting industry.
 It must be submitted no later than Sept.
 30 of each year.
-Most states release monthly information on wagering, but Tennessee is poised to be less transparent.
+Most states release monthly information on wagering, but Tennessee is a little less transparent.

 Restrictions on betting